 I am a Killam Research Laureate and editor of the Canadian Journal of Sociology.
-As a professor of sociology and criminology, my recent work has been in the area of surveillance, governance, policing and risk.
+As a professor of sociology and criminology, my recent work has been in the area of prisons, surveillance, governance, policing and risk.
 Aaron Doyle and I recently published the book 57 Ways to Screw Up in Graduate School, which conveys a series of professional lessons for the next generation of graduate students.

 My research interests related to the study of prisons; opioids (fentanyl and carfentanyl); the social study of surveillance; the research ethics process; policing; risk, and governance.

 Teaching a course this fall (2019) on "Prisons" with Dr. Bucerius.
 This is a seminar that will include both graduate and undergraduate students.